diem-ai/text-classification/README.md

 5) What is the average number of non-word characters (anything other than a letter, digit or underscore) per document for not spam and spam documents?
 - As the result, 3 new features are created: len_text', 'digits', 'non_alpha_char'

-### <code>NativeBayes_Tf-Idf.ipynb</code>: Transform text data into Term Frequency - Inverse Document Frequency, select the best feature with f_classif and fit the transformed data to Bayesian algorithm:
+### <code>NativeBayes_Tf-Idf.ipynb</code>: Transform text data into Term Frequency - Inverse Document Frequency, select the best features with f_classif and fit the transformed data to Bayesian algorithm:
 - The accurary score is 91%.
 It is 5% better than the baseline.
 - From Classification Report:
   - The F1-score (spam class) is 74% and F1-score (Not Spam class) is 95%